Glorieta, New Mexico

 Glorieta is a census-designated place (CDP) in Santa Fe County, New Mexico, United States.
 It is part of the Albuquerque–Santa Fe–Las Vegas combined statistical area.
 The population was 430 at the 2010 census.
 The community is located in the southern Sangre de Cristo Mountains, along Interstate 25 on the east side of Glorieta Pass.

 History

 The area was the site of two battles in New Mexico history, the Capture of Santa Fe and the Battle of Glorieta Pass.
+The community was founded in 1879 with the arrival of the New Mexico and Southern Pacific Railroad, with a post office established in 1880.